smfm-project/deforest/docs/source/worked_example_1.rst

 Here we'll show you by example how the deforest processing chain works in practice.
 We will focus on an example from Zambezia province of Mozambique, with the aim of producing a remote sensing product for historic deforestation and near real-time warnings of deforestation.

-We'll run this example in Gile, Mozambique, an area covered by Sentinel-2 tile 37LDC.
-This location has the CRS **UTM 37S** (EPSG: 32737), and an extent of **XXX,XXX - XXX,XXX** m Eastings, and **X,XXX,XXX - X,XXX,XXX** m Eastings.
-We'll use all data from the start of the Sentinel-2 era to May 2019, the time of writing.
+We'll run this example in the Chimanimani region, covering Zimbabwe and Mozambique.
+We'll use a dense time series of two Sentinel-2 tiles, **36KWC** and **36KWD**.
+This location has the CRS **UTM 36S** (EPSG: 32736), and an extent of **400,000 - 600,000** m Eastings, and **7,800,000 - 7,900,000** m Northings.
+We'll use all data from the start of the Sentinel-2 era to mid-July 2019, the time of writing.

 Preparation
 -----------